About the group

 A number of the DDPG societies supported an Exchange Fellowship Workshop organised by the RSC in December 2013.
 This event aimed to bring together current exchange fellows across the life sciences (chemistry, biology, clinical) to share their scientific expertise, expand their knowledge of drug discovery and develop new networks and skills.

-For general enquiries please contact the policy team.
+For general enquiries please contact Alessandro at the RSB policy team.

 Research Fortnight article written by David Phillips: Big pharma is broken, how can we fix it?